-Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 1, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 1, part of Learning Substance Designer.

 - In my honest opinion, the very best way to get to grips…with the node-based system that Substance Designer uses…is to both see it in action whilst at the same time…working with it to create a substance by yourself.…And the particular workflow that I like to employ…is to first of all spend time creating the surface detail…or patterns that can be found in the material…we are recreating,…and then go on and use those patterns to create…any output maps required…so diffuse, normal, roughness, and so on.…